nojronatron/MobWxApp/README.md

 ## Project Status

+As of 27-Dec-2023:

+- Initial development of TabBar navigation.
+- Added placeholder About page.
+- Added TabBar icons (more to come).

 As of 12-Dec-2023:

-- In development
+- In development.
-- Android location services utilized to gather device location
+- Android location services utilized to gather device location.

 As of 5-Dec-2023: